Olesya-Khlybova/olesya-khlybova/README.md

 ### I'm a data analyst with experience in e-commerce.

-- I'm learning Python, SQl.
+- I'm learning Python, SQL.
 - I'm currently looking for a job.

 ### Tech